 This vast increase in capacity – around one million times over four decades – means that spreadsheets can now create data systems of a massive scale and complexity.
 Data processing that would have been a major project 30 years ago can now run on a laptop computer.
 And while we should celebrate spreadsheets as the great enablers and democratisers of this data revolution, in reality spreadsheets are being used to undertake major data processes without the sort of discipline and professionalism that you would see in a major systems project.

-Research suggests that 88% of spreadsheets contain some sort of material error – so if you’re using a spreadsheet for anything that matters, you’re probably doing it wrong.
+Research suggests that 91% [previously 88%] of spreadsheets contain some sort of material error – so if you’re using a spreadsheet for anything that matters, you’re probably doing it wrong.

 Why do spreadsheets go wrong?

-I think that that there are six broad reasons why spreadsheets go wrong.
+I think there are six broad reasons why spreadsheets go wrong.

 1. Spreadsheets are badly structured

 In systems development we often refer to three layers – data, business logic/algorithms and presentation.
 Each of these layers utilises different design paradigms, different structures and different approaches to testing.
 In a spreadsheet these three aspects are brought together with the presentation of the spreadsheet normally dictating how the data and algorithms are structured.
 Data and algorithms get thrown together in a way that pleases the eye and this makes any sort of systematic quality assurance almost impossible.

 2. Spreadsheets evolve and have no overarching design